-The world of Winston Churchill is at the fingertips of a group of Lynchburg College honors students this spring break.
+The world of Winston Churchill is at the fingertips of a group of University of Lynchburg honors students this spring break.

 Nineteen students from LC’s Westover Honors Program are in Great Britain this week as part of an honors colloquium on the former British prime minister who led the country during World War II.
 Dr. Ed DeClair, director of the Westover program, took the group to see firsthand the sites where Churchill lived, worked, and made decisions that influenced the course of modern history.

 “Churchill gives us a window into most of the important events of the 20th century and a lot of different geopolitical issues,” Dr. DeClair said.
 “We’re not just studying Churchill; we’re studying Churchill as the fulcrum of other issues.”

 The group departed Thursday morning.
 Its itinerary includes stops at Churchill’s birthplace, adulthood home, cabinet war rooms and museums related to the World Wars.